Global Care is helping children with disabilities through a number of initiatives across Uganda:

 Initiatives, designed and led by the group, with initial funding from Global Care, have included a goat scheme, whereby members of the group are gifted a goat, on condition that they hand a kid back to the group, so another family can benefit.
 Goats are a vital asset for a vulnerable family. for breeding and sale as a source of income.
 The group are working together to advocate for people with disabilities in terms of rights, education and welfare issues.

-A further Disability Support Group, in Abeko, a remote district north of Soroti, has also been established, again with support from Global Care.
+A second Disability Support Group, in Abeko, a remote district north of Soroti, has also been established, again with support from Global Care.
 Their range of activities also includes a goat scheme, and a playgroup for children with disabilities whom they have assessed as extremely isolated.
 The group meets in a local primary school twice per week.
 In late 2020 Global Care was able, through trust funding, to build two accessible toilets at the school, improving facilities for the children, and to enable the school to realistically offer places to children with disabilities, now and in the future.